bartkemps/tring/Ternary3.Documentation/template.md

 using static Ternary3.Operators.BinaryTritOperator;
 using static System.Console;

-public partial class Program
-{
-    public static void Main()
-    {
 // code generators will generate constants -24 and 4 for ternary literals
 // Or is the ternary OR operator, which is defined in the library WriteLine(terT010 | Or | ter11);
-    }
-}
 ```

 This will output a ternary number representing the result of the operation.